Funding further study

 If you are funding yourself, it will involve making a major financial investment.
 You might want to consider:

 - part-time study and work - ask the admissions tutor if this is feasible for your course but be realistic about your study commitments

 - a year out - this could be an opportunity to gain relevant experience and earn some money

-- a bank loan - postgraduate/professional studies loans are available from specific banks however, each individual bank will have its own rules and regulations e.g. transferring your account to them
+- a bank loan - postgraduate/professional studies loans are available from specific banks and loan companies, however, each individual bank will have its own rules and regulations e.g. transferring your account to them

 - Professional and Career Development Loans - a deferred repayment bank loan for learning that enhances your job skills or career prospects.

 - Tax Credits - you may be entitled to Child Tax Credit or Working Tax Credit.
 The Student Wellbeing Service can give you guidance on your eligibility for this.

 The UK government confirmed in November 2015 that a new postgraduate loan scheme will be introduced for Master’s level students commencing in September 2016.
 The loan will be a maximum of £10,000.
 Detailed eligibility criteria are expected to be announced in early 2016, but the information confirmed so far can be found on Newcastle University's Postgraduate Master's Loan Scheme page.
 (This page will be updated as the government releases more information about the scheme).

 FindAMasters also has regularly updated information on the scheme.

 For further information on funding study abroad see individual country information under Studying abroad on our Finding Courses page.